 The Correct Gear

 Obviously!
 A digital SLR camera is ideal; lightweight and easy to use, a simple point and shoot will not do.
-Your equipment may get roughed up a little on bouncy jeep rides so high durability levels and weather-resistance is desirable.
+Your equipment may get roughed up a little on bouncy safari vehicle rides so high durability levels and weather-resistance is desirable.
 Tight seals that prevent dust from getting onto the sensors will help in the many hours you will be post processing your images.
 Dust spots are the vain of every photographer, removing dust spots becomes duteous after a while.

 This is absolutely vital.
 It enables you to get images of animals going about their business in their natural habitat, without disturbing them.